chamnap/active_record_uuid/README.md

     $ rake db:add_primary_keys            # Add primary keys to all models
     $ rake db:add_primary_key[model_name] # Add primary key to a model

-The performance issues arises when you store primary key in large data size.
-You have two options:
-- use `auto-increment` primary key along with uuid column
-- use `uuid` primary key, but store in binary format

-You have various choices when storing uuid:
-- binary format, 16 bytes
-- base64 format, 24 bytes (encode uuid into base64)
-- hexdigest, 32 bytes string (compact uuid format, without dash)
-- string, 36 bytes string (full length uuid)

 ### Migration

 In order for the gem to work well, you need to specify the column `type` and `limit` correctly according to your `has_uuid` (`store_as` option).